Patterns and Messages - Part 4 - Attention as a Dynamic Neural Network

 We’re dynamically creating input and output neurons; should we be dynamically creating gates for them as well?

-The main problem with this perspective, which applies to patterns and messages in general, is that it hides the fact that they are low rank.
+If there’s a drawback to this perspective (and to patterns and messages in general), it’s that it hides the fact that the neurons are low rank, compared to the FFNs.

-It’s important to remember that, unlike the FFN, these Attention Head Networks have been “bottlenecked” through low rank decomposition so that they only modify a particular “subpace” of the token vector.
+It’s important to remember that these Attention Head Networks have been “bottlenecked” through low rank decomposition so that they only modify a particular “subpace” of the token vector.

-In the same way that LoRA limits how much impact the fine-tuning process has on the model weights, these AHNs have limited impact on the token compared to the FFN.
+In the same way that LoRA limits how much impact the fine-tuning process has on the model weights, each AHN has a far lower impact on the word vector compared to the FFN.

 Conclusion